Yokota Air Base: Friendship Festival

 Each year in May, Yokota Air Base opens the gates to the Japanese community for its annual Friendship Festival.
 For two days, local residents can learn about Yokota Air Base.
 Food and events are provided for all ages.
 Roughly 200,000 visitors show up each year, although non-Japanese visitors may be turned away from the gates for security reasons.

 For those two days, visitors are able to examine many types of aircraft and tour some of the large cargo planes from inside.
 Each year, service member volunteers base-wide form "D Squadron" for the event, offering some visitors an enhanced on-base experience.

 In 2020 and 2021, it was canceled due to the spread of the COVID-19 pandemic.
-2022 was held on May 21 and May 22, three months earlier than usual.
-On the May 22, the 46th President of the United States, Joe Biden, visited Japan with the arrival of related equipment, including the dedicated Air Force One, but the Friendship Festival was held as scheduled.
+The 2022 festival was held on 21 and 22 May, three months earlier than usual.
+On 22 May, the 46th President of the United States, Joe Biden, visited Japan with the arrival of related equipment, including the dedicated Air Force One, but the Friendship Festival was held as scheduled.